 For FY03/25, the company forecasts sales of JPY122.0bn (+5.8% YoY), EBITDA of JPY7.5bn (+6.5% YoY), operating profit of JPY4.0bn (+4.4% YoY), recurring profit of JPY4.0bn (+3.3% YoY), and net income attributable to owners of the parent of JPY2.0bn (+7.5% YoY).
+The company kept its full-year FY03/25 earnings forecast unchanged.
 The company expects the need to streamline operations and stabilize management to continue holding firm in the pharmacy industry, as pharmacies seek to further focus on interpersonal operations while responding to the deteriorating business environment.
 In this environment, the company plans to strengthen the management of its group pharmacies and to expand services that meet efficiency needs for its network affiliates.